karenschick/karenschick/README.md

 ## 🎯 Currently Working On

 - Finishing my Bachelor's in Computer Science (expected 2026)
-- Applying for summer internships in IT, development, and QA
+- Applying for summer internships
 - Expanding my portfolio with personal projects and open source contributions

 ---